globalise-huygens/nlp-semantic-role-labeling/Results/MTL/README.md

 # Multitask Learning results
 > This folder contains the results of the multitask learning framework for the three models implemented: GloBERTise, XLM-RoBERTa, and multilingual BERT.
-Each model's results consist of six files.
+Each model's results consist of five files.

 ## File Overview
 MT_all_metrics_complete.json – Consolidated run-level metrics (precision, recall, F1, accuracy) for each cross-validation fold and task, plus per-class scores.